simonrob/email-oauth2-proxy/README.md

 It is often helpful to be able to view the raw connection details when debugging (i.e., without using your email client).
 This can be achieved using `telnet` on macOS/Linux, or [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/) on Windows.
 For example, to test the Office 365 IMAP server from the [example configuration](emailproxy.config), first open a connection using `telnet localhost 1993`, and then send a login command: `a1 login e@mail.com password`, replacing `e@mail.com` with your email address, and `password` with any value you like during testing (see above for why the password is irrelevant).
 If you have already authorised your account with the proxy you should see a response starting with `a1 OK LOGIN`; if not, this command should trigger a notification from the proxy about authorising your account.

 ### Dependencies and setup
 On macOS the setup and installation instructions above should automatically install all required dependencies.
-Any error messages you may encounter (for example, with your `pip` version and `cryptograpy`, or `pillow` and `imagingft` dependencies) normally point to clear explanations of how to resolve these issues.
+Any error messages you may encounter (for example, with your `pip` version and `cryptograpy`, or `pillow` and `imagingft` dependencies, or [macOS SSL failures](https://github.com/simonrob/email-oauth2-proxy/issues/14#issuecomment-1077379254)) normally give clear explanations of the issues and point to instructions for resolving these problems.
 Please [open an issue](https://github.com/simonrob/email-oauth2-proxy/issues) if you encounter any other problems here.

 When first launching on Linux you may encounter errors similar to `Namespace […] not available`.
 This is caused by missing dependencies for [pystray](https://github.com/moses-palmer/pystray/) and [pywebview](https://github.com/r0x0r/pywebview/), which are used to display the menu bar icon and login windows.
 See the [pywebview dependencies](https://pywebview.flowrl.com/guide/installation.html#dependencies) page and [issue 1](https://github.com/simonrob/email-oauth2-proxy/issues/1#issuecomment-831746642) in this repository for a summary and suggestions about how to resolve this.